Parameter Estimation Procedures for Exponential-Family Random Graph Models on Count-Valued Networks: A Comparative Simulation Study: Results

 Besides performance in coefficient estimation, performance in estimating uncertainties is also evaluated, shown in the first two panels in Figure~\ref{fig:easy2}.
 Panel D displays calibration of each method.
 An indicator of the bias in standard error estimation, a positive calibration score suggests overestimation of the uncertainty, and a negative calibration suggests underestimation.
-Noticeably, CD overestimates standard errors for all covariates by a large margin; CD's calibration scores are all above 2, indicating that the estimated standard error is more than 7 ($e^{2}$) times its true value.
-We experimented with different tuning parameters for CD, but its calibration did not reduce to a reasonable level (see Section~\ref{sec_CD} Appendix).
-Hence, we conclude that in this small-edge-variance case, CD is too conservative to offer useful information about uncertainties of covariates for valued ERGMs.
+Noticeably, CD overestimates standard errors for all covariates by a large margin; CD's calibration scores are all above 1.9, indicating that the estimated standard error is more than 6.6 (i.e., $e^{1.9}$) times its true value.
+We experimented with different tuning parameters for CD, but could not find settings with both improved calibration and reasonable execution time (see Table~\ref{tab:cdcalib} in Appendix A).
+In summary, CD is too conservative to offer useful uncertainty estimations of covariates for small-variance small networks.

-For MPLE, we find that it underestimates the uncertainties for the dependence term (mutual), but overestimates uncertainties for non-dependence terms, though the degree of inflation is smaller.
+For MPLE, we find that it underestimates the uncertainties for the dependence terms (mutual and flow), but overestimates uncertainties for non-dependence terms, though the degree of inflation is very small.
 Previous simulation studies found similar patterns for MPLE on binary ERGMs \citep{lubbers_comparison_2007,van_duijn_framework_2009}.
 Interestingly, the bias in standard error estimation increases with the sample size for MPLE.
 This is in part because the bias of estimation in statistical uncertainty is trivial when the numerical uncertainty is the main source of uncertainty for the MPLE (as is the case with small sample sizes); as the numerical uncertainties decrease with more edges sampled, the bias in statistical uncertainty becomes non-negligible.
-The calibration of MPLE is not as far off as that of CD, but caveats should be given when interpreting its standard error estimation for dependence terms.
+The calibration of MPLE is not as far off as that of CD, but its underestimation of standard errors is noticeable for dependence terms in the small-variance small network case.

-While CD and the MPLE show varying degrees of error in standard deviation, MCMLE has almost perfect calibration, suggesting that MCMLE is the best method for standard error estimation of small-edge-variance data.
+While CD and the MPLE show varying degrees of error in standard deviation, both CD-MCMLE and MPLE-MCMLE have almost perfect calibration, suggesting that MCMLE is the best method for standard error estimation of small-variance small network.